Are You Eligible to Receive our Help?

 To receive legal aid from CLS, your legal problem must have occurred in one of the following Florida counties: Brevard, Citrus, Flagler, Hernando, Lake, Marion, Orange, Osceola, Putnam, Seminole, Sumter or Volusia.
 If your issue is not within our service area, click here visit the Florida Law Help pages to find a legal aid agency near you.

 To obtain free assistance, you must be eligible for services by meeting guidelines based primarily on income, assets, and household size.
 Generally, you will be eligible if your income does not exceed 125% of the Federal Poverty Income Guidelines.
 In some counties and in some cases, domestic violence and elderly clients may not be subject to the income guidelines.
 There are also different guidelines for residents of certain counties seeking assistance with mortgage foreclosure.

-Community Legal Services of Mid-Florida (CLSMF) is the oldest and largest provider of free legal aid for low-to-moderate-income residents in Central Florida.
+Community Legal Services (CLS) is the oldest and largest provider of free legal aid for low-to-moderate-income residents in Central Florida.
 Since 1966, we have been providing legal assistance and advocacy to help the people of Central Florida obtain the basic necessities of life: food, shelter, health care, safety, and education.